Gout diet: What's allowed, what's not

 - Caffeine-free beverage, such as herbal tea

 Following a gout diet can help limit uric acid production and increase its elimination.
-Although the diet isn't likely to lower the uric acid concentration in your blood enough to treat your gout without medication, it may help decrease the number of attacks and limit their severity.
+A gout diet isn't likely to lower the uric acid concentration in your blood enough to treat your gout without medication.
+But it may help decrease the number of attacks and limit their severity.

-Following the gout diet, along with limiting your calories and getting regular exercise, can also improve your overall health by helping you achieve and maintain a healthy weight.
+Following a gout diet, along with limiting calories and getting regular exercise, can also improve your overall health by helping you achieve and maintain a healthy weight.